Voice Acting

 How do method actors get into character?

-Method actors use conscious thought, emotional recall, and sense memory to draw from their personal experiences and get into character.
+Method actors use conscious thought, emotional recall and sense memory to draw from their personal experiences.
+They use these techniques to create a believable, relatable performance and bring the script to life.

 What does it mean to get into character?

-How do you stay in character acting?
+How do you stay in character while acting?

 Staying in character is all about suspending the audience’s disbelief and extending the moment.
-One way to do this is to have a secret for your character – something they know, an object they’re concealing, or a desire they have.
+One way to do this is to have a secret for your character — something they know, an object they’re concealing or a desire they have.
+This helps to immerse both you and the audience in your performance.

-How can costumes, makeup, and props enhance an actor’s performance?
+How can costumes, makeup and props enhance an actor’s performance?

-Costumes can be used to create a certain look or feel for a character.
+Costumes, makeup and props can help actors embody their roles and make their performances more believable.
+They can even change an actor’s physical appearance to better reflect the role.
+Costumes can be used to create a certain look or feel.
 Makeup can be used to enhance features or create a certain look.
 Props can be used to add to the composition.

 Why is collaborating with fellow actors important?